Collective Magnetic Excitations in a Photo-excited Electron-doped Cuprate Superconductor

-In high-$T_c$ superconducting cuprates, antiferromagnetic (AFM) correlations and doped charge carriers form a complex and strongly intertwined many-body wavefunction, which can manifest itself as distinct quantum phases by changing doping and temperature\,\cite{Keimer2015}.
-By driving charge and spin degrees of freedom via photoexcitation, the wavefunction could be transiently modified, affecting the electronic properties of cuprates\,\cite{Basov2017} and potentially lead to a state without an equilibrium analog\cite{Wang2013,Wang2018,Torre2021}.
+In high-$T_c$ superconducting cuprates, antiferromagnetic (AFM) correlations and doped charge carriers form a complex and strongly intertwined many-body wavefunction, which can manifest distinct quantum phases by changing doping and temperature\,\cite{Keimer2015}.
+By driving charge and spin degrees of freedom via photoexcitation, the wavefunction could be transiently modified, affecting the electronic properties of cuprates\,\cite{Basov2017} and potentially lead to a state without an equilibrium analog \cite{Wang2013,Wang2018,Torre2021}.
 Time-resolved optical spectroscopy\,\cite{Giannetti2016}, angle-resolved photoemission spectroscopy\,\cite{Zonno2021}, and X-ray scattering\,\cite{Mankowsky2014,Forst2014,Mitrano2019,Jang2022,Wandel2022} have elucidated extensive information about the photoexcited response of electronic bands, superconducting pairs, and the lattice, as well as charge order.
-However, important information, such as the spin super-exchange interaction and the charge density, remain largely unknown.
-This information can be uniquely deduced from collective excitations of spin and charge degrees of freedom (see Fig.~\ref{fig:Equilibrium}\textbf{a}), which bear the hallmark of the underlying degrees of freedom and can couple to electrons, sculpting electronic properties.
-Therefore, comprehensive insights into these excitations are essential to portray a complete picture of the photo-excited nonequilibrium state, potentially informing novel strategies for controlling the electronic and magnetic properties of cuprates.
+However, collective excitations of spin, which bears the hallmark of spin exchange interaction and information of its coupling to the charges \cite{Keimer2015}, remain largely unexplored in photoexcited cuprates due to the lack of a suitable probe.

-In this regard, resonant inelastic X-ray scattering (RIXS) can be an ideal tool.
-RIXS has emerged as a powerful tool to probe collective lattice, magnetic, and charge excitations in quantum materials \cite{Ament:2011:RMP,Mitrano2024}.
-This technique can be implemented in a pump-probe setting~\cite{Jost:2025,Mitrano2020} -- as time-resolved RIXS (trRIXS) -- to track the collective excitations in the time, energy, and momentum domains when the system is driven out-of-equilibrium by femtosecond pump laser pulses.
-Although the advent of X-ray free-electron laser (FEL) a decade ago has enabled trRIXS measurements\,\cite{Dean2016,Mazzone2021,Mitrano2019,Lu2020,Paris2021}, comprehensive high-resolution trRIXS measurements on cuprates have only recently become possible due to the availability of high-repetition-rate soft X-ray FELs and high-resolution trRIXS instruments.
+Time-resolved resonant inelastic X-ray scattering (trRIXS), which is capable of tracking collective excitations in time, energy, and momentum~\cite{Jost:2025,Mitrano2020} can be an ideal tool.
+Although the advent of X-ray free-electron lasers (FEL) a decade ago has enabled trRIXS measurements\,\cite{Dean2016,Mazzone2021,Mitrano2019,Lu2020,Paris2021}, comprehensive high-resolution trRIXS measurements on cuprates have only recently become possible due to the availability of high-repetition-rate soft X-ray FELs and high-resolution trRIXS instruments \cite{Schlappa2025}.